 TYPES OF TICKETS

 There are various different types of tickets:

-full ticket: morning or afternoon (Generalife, Alcazaba, Nazrid Palaces and gardens)
+full ticket (Generalife, Alcazaba, Nazrid Palaces and gardens)

 evening visit ticket (Generalife)